In this guide

 Online gaming, for example, needs low latency to perform at its best otherwise the ‘lag’ introduced by high latency makes a game unplayable.
 Streaming media and VOIP (such as Skype) can also be badly affected, causing buffering and delays.

 Satellite broadband can have a latency of 700 milliseconds or more, which is very high and enough to render online games unplayable.
-In comparison, fixed line broadband can comfortably achieve a latency well under 100ms, perhaps less than 10ms with fibre and cable.
+In comparison, fixed line broadband can comfortably achieve a latency well under 100ms, perhaps less than 10ms with fibre.

-Satellite broadband is a definite upgrade if you can only get dial-up internet, and if your online activity generally involves web browsing, email and downloading or uploading the latency will not be noticeable, but it’s not suitable for things like online gaming, remote desktop access and streaming video.
-For those you’d still be better off with a slower ADSL broadband link.
+Satellite broadband is a definite upgrade if you can only get dial-up internet, and if your online activity generally involves web browsing, email and downloading or uploading the latency will not be noticeable, but it’s not suitable for activities like online gaming.
+For that you'd still be better off with a slower ADSL broadband link.